 “It’s always interesting to watch his games because he always goes for it, he never plays for a draw!”
 So said Magnus Carlsen of Jan-Krzysztof Duda, and the 22-year-old Pole has the potential to make as big an impact on the game as some of the legends of Polish chess, from Rubinstein to Tartakower to Najdorf.
-Marcin Furdyna provides a whistle-stop tour of the brilliant and tragic history of Polish chess in the second installment of the #HeritageChess campaign.Of the many brilliant anecdotes that circulate about Polish chess players, many concern Ksawery (Savielly) Tartakower.
+Marcin Furdyna provides a whistle-stop tour of the brilliant and tragic history of Polish chess in the second installment of the #HeritageChess campaign, supported by the Lindores Abbey Preservation Society.Of the many brilliant anecdotes that circulate about Polish chess players, many concern Ksawery (Savielly) Tartakower.
 In 1924, while attending the New York International chess tournament, he visited the Bronx Zoo on a day off.
 At some point, he walked up to a cage with an orangutan, took out a small chess set and asked the animal what opening he should play in the next round.
 No one knows whether the animal had studied chess before, but she (as her name was Susan) reportedly told Tartakower to play 1.b4, and so he did.

 Probably more than a few eyebrows rose when I wrote that Tartakower was a Pole.
 It is understandable, as he seems to be widely known as a great post-war French player, at least in the West.
 Nevertheless, before 1939, he was a successful representative of Poland’s team, one of the strongest of its time.